mplex/cedhar/pkg/sdam/README.md

 ### Documentation

-Look at the ['sdam' R package documentation](https://sdam-au.github.io/sdam/) to find more TBD.
+Look at the ['sdam' R package documentation](https://sdam-au.github.io/sdam/) to find more.